-Each one of us has been given a superpower that can end the cascade of violence and injustice that engulfs us.
+Each one of us has been given a superpower that can end the cascade of violence and injustice that engulfs young girls in our communities.
 That superpower is our voice.
-Lawanda Ravoira asks us to be brave, so that our girls may live in the land of the free.
+Lawanda Ravoira argues that each system failure started with a personal choice NOT to get involved, NOT to speak out on behalf those who needed our help.
+Ravoira asks us to be brave, so that our girls may live in the land of the free.